saintsfan342000/TT-DIC/README.md

 # TT-DIC
-All of my Tension-Torsion DIC Analysis Files
+All of my Tension-Torsion DIC Analysis Codes

+The version being used as of June 2016 is the code on which I track changes.
+Other codes are in their respective folders only for safe keeping and organization.